qmk/qmk_firmware/docs/feature_pointing_device.md

 }
 ```

+## Custom Target Layer Activation

+Layer activation can be customized by overwriting the `auto_mouse_activation` function.
+This function is checked every `pointing_device_task` cycle and activates the target layer if true barring the usual exceptions (e.g. delay_time, or target layer is already active).
+By default it will return true if any of the mouse_report axes(x,y,h,v) are non zero.

 ## Auto Mouse for Custom Pointing Device

 When using a custom pointing device (overwriting `pointing_device_task`) the following code should be somewhere in the `pointing_device_task_*` stack: